bigsql/hive_fdw/HDP_CLOUDERA_INSTRUCTIONS.md

 Please stop the PostgreSQL server if it is running and follow the steps for the platform matching that of your PostgreSQL server:

-We assume that `Hadoop_FDW.jar` resides under the PostgreSQL extension library directory `/usr/local/pgsql/lib` and that the Hive client JAR files were copied under the directory `/opt/athena/hive-client-lib`.
+We assume that `hive_fdw.jar` resides under the PostgreSQL extension library directory `/usr/local/pgsql/lib` and that the Hive client JAR files were copied under the directory `/opt/hive/hive-client-lib`.

 Assuming the JDK install location `/opt/jdk/x64/jdk1.8.0_40/`, please run in a shell: